Popov77/EDiPOP/README.md

 The following ethanol sensor is proven to work, GM 13577429 .
 Be carful as you purchase your sensor, several replicas out on the market.
 ![d3880c617ad69f5d4275668f1da2f5c2 (2)](https://github.com/Popov77/EDiPOP/assets/59052047/372a540a-f05e-4a60-8e26-1eaa12474661)

-# Connect
-Your mobile smart device must be 2.4GHz Wi-Fi Hotspot compatible.
-New android and apple smart devices require data coverage to allow hotspot sharing.
-Follow these steps to connect EDiPOP upon your initial set up.
-1. Activate your hotspot sharing
-2. Change your **SSID** name to Hotspot and password to **abcd1234**
-3. Identify the IP address of EDIPOP in the listed hotspot connections

 # MiPOP
 MiPOP is a extension module with added inputs and outputs for future platform expansions.